deganii/fwht-arm/README.md

 # Fast Walsh-Hadamard Transform (FWHT) lock-in amplification system for the Teensy microcontroller (MCU)

-This repository holds the source code and data for my PhD thesis project
+This repository holds the source code for my PhD thesis project

 Link to my PhD thesis if you like to read insufferable academic stuff: